roblaing/swipl-webapp-howto/README.md

 You need a recent version of SWI Prolog (8.1.5 at time of writing) for the "directory as variable" technique to work.
 The older version installed by my Linux distribution gave an error, so I had to upgrade by compiling from source code to get this to succeed.

-SWI Prolog offers many ways to generate HTML, and the way I'm doing it in this tutorial is fairly long winded because I'm ideologically opposed to the fashion in web application frameworks of constantly re-inventing HTML and SQL.
+SWI Prolog's [html DCG grammar](http://www.swi-prolog.org/pldoc/doc_for?object=html//1) offers many ways to generate HTML, and the way I'm doing it in this tutorial is fairly long winded &mdash; controlling the entire HTML template myself &mdash; because I'm ideologically opposed to the fashion in web application frameworks of constantly re-inventing HTML and SQL.

 ```prolog
 :- http_handler(root(user/User), my_handler_code(User), []).